IsThatFearny/quartz/content/Revision/Philosophy/Epistemology 5 Mark Questions.md

 ### Explain Russell’s claim that the existence of the external world is the best hypothesis

 In trying to prove that the external world exists, Russell proposes that its existence is the best hypothesis.
 Take these two statements: ‘the external world exists and it is the cause of our perceptions’; or ‘the external world does not exist and something else causes our perceptions’.
 Russell argues that the former is the most plausible and is supported by experience, and therefore, even though we cannot prove either statement, this is the best hypothesis and so should be taken as true.
 Russell argues that our experience supports this hypothesis using the following example: a cat is sitting on a sofa.
 I turn away, and when I turn around the cat is sitting on the floor.
-There are two explanations: either the cat went out of existence when I stopped perceiving it, and
+There are two explanations: either the cat went out of existence when I stopped perceiving it, and reappeared in a different place when I looked back; or the cat moved from the sofa to the floor through a series of intermediary positions when I looked away.
+The latter is the most plausible explanation, and so should be taken as the best explanation.